nur-portal/QA-test-task-image-compressor/README.md

 ## Development

 ### Pre-requirements
-Before install the project first you need to install the node on your local machine.
+Before installing the project first you need to install the node on your local machine.
 To check if it already installed enter `node -v` in the terminal.
-If you see something like this `v13.8.0` you have node installed otherwise follow this link to find installation instrustions https://nodejs.org/en/download/package-manager .
+If you see something like this `v13.8.0` you have node installed otherwise follow this link to find installation instructions https://nodejs.org/en/download/package-manager .

 1. Clone the repository and change directory.